9. Database access

 } catch {

-// roll back the transaction
+// we undo the transaction

-if (transaction != null) transaction.Rollback();
+if (transaction != null)transaction.Rollback();

 }